Muldec/stash-wiki/Scrapers.md

 ### By Searching Type
 - **Fragment**<br>
 This kind of scrapers will fetch the metadata from a website, by using existing data from Stash, like a scene's file name, performer's name...etc.
-Fragment scrapers will get all the data Stash knows about that scene/performer/gallery, so it's quite flexible when fetching information.
+Fragment scrapers will get all the data Stash knows about that scene/performer/gallery, so it's quite flexible when fetching information.<br>
 Scrapers includes: AdultTimeAPI.yml, JavLibrary.yml, ThePornDB.yml
 - **Search By Name**<br>
-A Search-By-Name scraper will get only "name" input from a scene or performer, then it will search a website with that name, and return a list of results.
+A Search-By-Name scraper will get only "name" input from a scene or performer, then it will search a website with that name, and return a list of results.<br>
 Scrapers includes: Babepedia.yml, FreeonesCommunity.yml, IAFD.yml
 - **Search By URL**<br>
 Most scrapers fetch metadata from a given URL, either by using XPath, JSON, or scripts.
-For this kind of scrapers you need to know the URL for that scene/performer/gallery/movie so they can extract information from it.
+For this kind of scrapers you need to know the URL for that scene/performer/gallery/movie so they can extract information from it.<br>
 Scrapers includes: All other scrapers.

 ### By Implementation